zumasys/docs/site/docs/jbase/dynamic-objects/method-$inherit()---object-inheritance/README.md

 After assigning some initial properties to the car object we then *inherit* the properties and methods from the body and engine instances.
 If their classes had inherited from other classes then those inherited members would be available to our car object

-Running this code produces the folling output:
+Running this code produces the following output:

 ```
 {